marcw/libpoller/README.md

 variables (if needed) and passing the binary the path of the configuration file.

+## How to monitor it

+Before launching poller, export `POLLER_URL` environment variable with something like this

+    export POLLER_URL="localhost:8000"

+and poller will launch a webserver.
+You can then poll "http://localhost:8000/health" and check if poller is still running

 ### Backends configuration

 Here is a list of supported backend and how to configure them with environment